 Louisiana DHH Releases Oil Spill-Related Exposure Information

-BATON ROUGE - Two hundred and ninety oil spill exposure-related cases have been reported to the Louisiana Department of Health and Hospitals (DHH) to date, according to its seventh surveillance report released today.
-Two hundred and sixteen of those cases involved workers on oil rigs or workers involved in the oil spill clean-up efforts, while 74 were reported by the general public.
+BATON ROUGE (August 10, 2010) - Three hundred and sixty-one oil spill exposure-related cases have been reported to the Louisiana Department of Health and Hospitals (DHH) since April 18, 2010, according to its tenth surveillance report released today.
+Two hundred and seventy-seven of those cases involved workers on oil rigs or workers involved in the oil spill clean-up efforts, while 84 were reported by the general public.

 Breakdown of Cases by Category:

-- Of the workers who reported illnesses, 194 were male, 22 were female.
-Of the general public, 27 were male, while 47 were female.
-Most of those individuals who reported illnesses were between the ages of 18 and 64.
+- Of the workers who reported illnesses, 245 were male, 32 were female.
+Of the general public, 32 were male, while 52 were female.
+Most of the individuals who reported illnesses were between the ages of 18 and 64.

-- Most workers and members of the general public either utilized an emergency room, or urgent care center, clinic or physician's office (107 and 82, respectively).
-Eighty-seven individuals called the Louisiana Poison Center's hotline.
+- Most workers and members of the general public either utilized an emergency room, hospital, an urgent care center, clinic or physician's office.
+Ninety-three individuals called the Louisiana Poison Center's hotline.
 Seventeen individuals with mild symptoms had short hospitalizations.